-Multifunction printers are critical pieces of technology in any office, so if they experience problems, your entire business can suffer.
-If you have a multifunction printer, it is important to know how to fix some of the most common issues so you can keep your workplace running efficiently.
+Multifunction printers are critical pieces of technology in any office, so if your printer won’t print, your entire business can suffer.
+If you have a multifunction printer, it is important to know how to fix some of the most common printer issues so you can keep your business running efficiently.

-Problem: Your computer can’t connect to the MFP
+1) Printer Problem: Your computer can’t connect to the multifunction printer

 Probably the most common issue that users experience with their multifunction printers is losing the ability to connect to it.
 Unfortunately, this can also be one of the trickiest problems to solve because there are so many potential causes.